aptech/docs/docs/CR-lagdataloop.rst

 Lagging is executed before any other transformations.
-If the new variable name is different from that of the variable to lag, the new variable is first created and appended to a temporary data set.
-This temporary data set becomes the input data set for the dataloop, and is then automatically deleted.
+If the new variable name is different from that of the variable to lag, the new variable is first created and appended to a temporary dataset.
+This temporary dataset becomes the input dataset for the dataloop, and is then automatically deleted.